-In this section, we report the running results of the discussed algorithm.
-We intend to demonstrate one main claim, priority of GPU run time over the CPU.
-But, before running the algorithm, there arises a key question; how should we initialize the needed variables?
-We should set the number of iterations ($N$, the number of nodes in each column), the number of nodes located in each row ($M$) and the number of threads, for both of the CPU and GPU.
-Also, to set the number of GPU threads, it is needed to set the number of virtual blocks (VBs) and the number of threads per VB.
-As it was said, the GPU hardware, used in this work, has 9 real blocks; But, the CUDA programming model enables the programmer to define an arbitrary number of virtual blocks; so, the GPU scheduler assigns the real hardware blocks to them, in turn.
-Also, each VB can contain a number of threads, from 1 to a maximum of 512.\\ We do not set the number of iterations ($N$) and consider it as a variable of the main report plot.
+We should set the number of iterations ($N$, the number of nodes in each column), the number of nodes located in each row ($M$) and the number of threads, for both of the CPU and GPU.\\ Also, to set the number of GPU threads, it is needed to set the number of virtual blocks (VBs) and the number of threads per VB.
+VBs, as it is understood from the name, are some virtual entities managed by GPU scheduler so that GPU deal with them as real hardware blocks.
+However, regarding their virtual nature, no processor is assigned to them and each real stream processor is shared equally (and alternatively) with all the VBs which are assigned to that processor.
+The CUDA programming model enables the programmer to define an arbitrary number of VBs and each VB can contain from 1 to a maximum of 512 threads Recall the figure \ref{mtpu} in which the $syncthreads()$ function just synchronizes the threads of one virtual block, since the number of assigned VBs (as we will assign farther (8208)) is a multiple of the number of real blocks (9) and streaming processors (8), GPU scheduler does not cause any time shift in any of the 72 streaming processors and we, experimentally, found that the entire 72 streaming processors work, simultaneously.
+Note that adopting this approach does not make a limitation in using GPU capabilities.
+Because, we can add the number of threads, 72 by 72, as much as we need and take advantage of the GPU parallelized nature.\\ As we mentioned, the GPU hardware, used in this work, has 9 real blocks, each of which has 8 stream processors.
+We do not set the number of iterations ($N$) and consider it as a variable of the main report plot.